Easy Homemade Basil Pesto

 Step 2: While the food processor is running, slowly add the olive oil in a steady small stream.
 Scrape down the sides as needed.

-How to Use Pesto Other Than Pasta
+How to Use Homemade Pesto Sauce

 Basil pesto does not have to be cooked or heated before serving unless a recipe tells you to.
 You can serve it cold straight from the jar, at room temperature or warmed up in your favorite main meals.